-Guitarist Meryl was a friend of Carolyn's pal Donna Argentina (of No Thanks: see her MySpace site here and a great video here), and Donna introduced her to the band.
+Guitarist Meryl was a friend of Carolyn's pal Donna Argentina (of No Thanks) and Donna introduced her to the band.
 Meryl had a distinctly different sound than Jet and not all the fans liked it.
 In late '82 the band was asked to submit tapes for a new 7" EP that was being put together by John Souvadji (who ran the Big City fanzine).
 The EP was called Big City Ain't Too Pretty and included cuts by X.K.I., Betrayed, U.V., Savage Circle, No Thanks, Armed Citizens, and Fathead Suburbia.
 1000 copies were pressed.

 X.K.I. paid for a one-day recording session in January 1983 at Monkey Hill Studio in Queens, NY; the band acted as its own producer.
 All the X.K.I. cuts included here were recorded that day, though only "I Hate Everything" made it onto the EP.
 When the band finally heard it they were appalled at the way the tune had been mastered for vinyl; lots of reverb had been added and the whole sound was murky.
 (The engineer who mastered the session died in a car crash shortly afterward).
 As with Killer Instinct, by the time of the record's release the band had broken up.
 Once again, no one involved made any money and no major label came calling.